A storage device is considered to be in the permanent device loss (PDL) state when it becomes permanently unavailable to your ESXi host.

 If no open connections to the device exist, or after the last connection closes, the host removes the PDL device and all paths to the device.
 You can disable the automatic removal of paths by setting the advanced host parameter Disk.AutoremoveOnPDL to 0.

 If the device returns from the PDL condition, the host can discover it, but treats it as a new device.
 Data consistency for virtual machines on the recovered device is not guaranteed.

 H:0x0 D:0x2 P:0x0 Valid sense data: 0x5 0x25 0x0 or Logical Unit Not Supported

 On iSCSI arrays with a single LUN per target, PDL is detected through iSCSI login failure.
 An iSCSI storage array rejects your host's attempts to start an iSCSI session with a reason Target Unavailable.
 As with the sense codes, this response must be received on all paths for the device to be considered permanently lost.

 Permanent Device Loss and Virtual Machines

-After registering the PDL state of the device, the host terminates all I/O from virtual machines. vSphere HA can detect PDL and restart failed virtual machines.
-For more information, see Device Connectivity Problems and High Availability.
+After registering the PDL state of the device, the host closes all I/O from virtual machines. vSphere HA can detect PDL and restart failed virtual machines.